PredixDev/predix-analytics-sample/README.md

 - **[demo-RTM-loco](analytics/demo-RTM-loco):** A reference analytic that is used to calculate locomotive efficiency using a linear regression model.
 It has been implemented in Java, Matlab (r2011b), and Python.
 - **[miners-rule](analytics/miners-rule):** A sample analytic that performs a Miner's Rule operation on 2 timeseries arrays and returns a timeseries array.
 Currently only available in Java.

-For more information on developing analytics for use with Predix Analytics, see [Analytic Development](https://www.predix.io/docs/#Qd2kPYb7) on Predix IO.
+For more information on developing analytics for use with Predix Analytics, see [Analytic Development](https://docs.predix.io/en-US/content/service/analytics_services/analytics_framework/analytic-development) on Predix IO.

 ## Sample Orchestration Workflows

 **[Sample Orchestration Workflows](orchestrations)**

-For more information on running orchestrations in Predix Analytics, see [Using the Analytics Runtime Service](https://www.predix.io/docs/#pM5fe0l) on Predix IO.
+You can find more information on [configuring](https://docs.predix.io/en-US/content/service/analytics_services/analytics_framework/orchestration-configuration) and [running](https://docs.predix.io/en-US/content/service/analytics_services/analytics_framework/orchestration-execution) orchestrations on Predix IO.

 ## Postman Collections